stdlib-js/stdlib/FAQ.md

 ### What about WebAssembly?

 [WebAssembly][wasm] proposes to fundamentally change the web platform by providing a low-level compilation target, which, in the future, will allow any language to be compiled to run on the Web.
 Once [WebAssembly][wasm] is ubiquitously supported, web developers will be able to use, e.g., a numeric computation library from, not just JavaScript, but any language, including traditional languages, such as R, Python, Julia, and C/C++ (provided the library can compile).
-While the possibility of using libraries like [NumPy][numpy] and [scikit-learn][scikit-learn] on the Web is exciting, this is not viewed as a existential threat for the following reasons:
+While the possibility of using libraries like [NumPy][numpy] and [scikit-learn][scikit-learn] on the Web is exciting, this is not viewed as an existential threat for the following reasons:

 1. __Compilation__: as developers who have used [asm.js][asm] to compile C and C++ libraries to run on the Web can attest, the process is not as simple as defining input and output targets.
 Often pre-compiled code has to be massaged into a form suitable for compilation, which means work is involved, requiring both time and labor.
 1. __Timescale__: [WebAssembly][wasm] is not likely to be ubiquitous anytime soon (as of 2016) and a need exists now for numeric computation libraries which work on the Web.